 Join our clergy, vestry, and fellow parishioners to confront our collective history of racial and economic segregation in Arlington and beyond.
 We aim to create opportunities for parishioners to listen and share, and better understand racism and inequity.

-Official programming will begin in fall 2019.
 We will incorporate a new dialogue series from The Episcopal Church exploring race and faith, “Sacred Ground” into our Adult Forum series, and have activities for children and youth, as well as book discussions about our country’s racist history and its lasting effects on life today, and how we might heal relationships.

 - Episcopalians and Race: Civil War to Civil Rights, by Gardiner Shattuck, especially Chapters 7-8